Last Updated on April 26, 2026 by Bibhu Ranjan Mund, MPH

 - The fact that these foods are usually soft and light textured means that they can be used by the picky eaters.

-With it one can eat sambar or coconut chutney.
+One can also eat sambar or coconut chutney.
 Another way is to give dosa batter an extra strength by adding grated vegetables, which further helps in adoring extra fiber.
 Fermented foods can also be provided to the adolescents with the help of progressive acclimatization and habituation.

 Initiation of Fermented Foods to the adolescent people: